Che Rashid

-Che Rashid bin Che Halim (born 17 December 1994) is a Malaysian professional footballer who plays as a right-back for Negeri Sembilan in the Malaysia Super League, on loan from Johor Darul Ta'zim.
+Che Rashid bin Che Halim (born 17 December 1994) is a Malaysian professional footballer who plays as a right-back for Melaka in the Malaysia Super League.

 Club career

 Che Rashid started his career with Johor Darul Ta'zim President's Cup team in 2013.
 After showing promising performances with youth team, he was loaned to Johor Darul Ta'zim II for 2014 Malaysia Premier League season.

 On 2015 season, Che Rashid was promoted to Johor Darul Ta'zim II senior squad.
 He made 20 appearances during his season debut.